-SSA clients that are successfully managing their illness are trained to give free educational presentations to a variety of groups across Alberta.
-These presenters are paid for their time and expertise as part of our supportive employment program.
+SSA clients living with schizophrenia provide educational presentations to a variety of groups across Alberta.
+These presenters are employed by SSA through our supportive employment program.

-Presentations are regularly given to students (high school, college, and university level), public employees, first-responders, businesses and more.
+Each presentation provides information about schizophrenia while program presenters share their personal experiences and challenges, educating the community in order to reduce stigma.
+Presentations are offered at no cost to students (high school, college, and university level), public employees, first-responders, businesses and more.

-Starry, Starry Night theatre group
+Starry Night theatre group